veedaisme/askYourNotes/README.md

 ## Features

-- Store and Search through your notes using keywords or phrases to quickly find the information you need.
+- Store and Search through your notes using keywords or phrases to find the information you need quickly.
-- Leverage LLM (Large Language Model) capabilities to delivers more than just simple search results.
+- Leverage LLM (Large Language Model) capabilities to deliver more than just simple search results.
 It understands the context of your queries and provides insightful responses.

+## Tech Stack
+- bun (package installer) -- experiment
+- node 18.12.1 (strict)
+- vector db:  MongoDB atlas (or chroma db)
+- LLM: openai API (or hugging face infer or ollama)

 ## Installation